google/skia/site/user/api/SkMatrix_Reference.md

 void dump() const
 </pre>

-Writes text representation of <a href="#Matrix">Matrix</a> to standard output.
+Sends text representation using floats to standard output.Writes text representation of <a href="#Matrix">Matrix</a> to standard output.
 Floating point values are written with limited precision; it may not be possible to reconstruct original <a href="#Matrix">Matrix</a> from output.